evhub/coconut/DOCS.md

 #### SublimeText

 Coconut syntax highlighting for SublimeText requires that [Package Control](https://packagecontrol.io/installation), the standard package manager for SublimeText, be installed.
-Once that is done, simply open the SublimeText command palette by entering `Ctrl+Shift+P`, enter `Package Control: Install Package`, and then `Coconut`.
+Once that is done, simply:

+1. open the SublimeText command palette by pressing `Ctrl+Shift+P`,
+2. enter and select `Package Control: Install Package`, and
+3. finally enter and select `Coconut`.

 To make sure everything is working properly, open a `.coco` file, and make sure `Coconut` appears in the bottom right-hand corner.
 If something else appears, like `Plain Text`, click on it, select `Open all with current extension as...` at the top of the resulting menu, and then select `Coconut`.

 #### Pygments